 The program is designed for both part-time and full-time students.
-Courses are offered in a 16-week (semester) format, with an 8-week summer session.
+Courses are offered in a 16-week (semester) format.

 The 30-credit hour curriculum consists of a required core and elective courses that may be chosen to suit each student's area of interest.
 Students may petition to include within their elective credit approved courses from another graduate degree program offered by Quincy University.